ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

    Login to [Azure Portal](https://portal.azure.com) and verify all Azure resources have been provisioned ok.

    Use [Azure Cloud Shell](https://shell.azure.com) and SSH login to the Linux Jumpbox.
-Verify Azure CLI, Kubernetes CLI and Helm CLI have been installed on the machine.
-See commands below.
+Verify Azure CLI, Kubernetes CLI and Helm CLI have been installed on the Jumpbox (virtual machine).
+Refer to the commands below.

    ```bash
    # Verify Azure CLI is installed